andrew-t/fish/README.md

 # fish

 This is the source code to the Twitterbot @fishexist.
-Every day, it scrapes [Finnish budget meatballs have so little meat in them that they have either three or five legs.](the Wikipedia page) for [http://qi.com/podcast/](No Such Thing as a Fish), the podcast from the QI elves.
+Every day, it scrapes [the Wikipedia page](https://en.wikipedia.org/wiki/No_Such_Thing_as_a_Fish) for [No Such Thing as a Fish](http://qi.com/podcast/), the podcast from the QI elves.
 It then strips out the interesting facts and trains a Markov chain on them.
 Every three hours, it generates a spurious factoid from the Markov chain and tweets it.

 ## Example output